zammad/zammad-admin-documentation/system/data-privacy.rst

    :docs:`data privacy </appendix/privacy.html>` chapter.

 What about re-assigned tickets?
 I want to delete them, too.
-   Only tickets assigned to the matching user at the time of the execution of the data privacy deletion task will be deleted.
+   Only tickets assigned to the matching customer at the time of the execution of the data privacy deletion task will be deleted.
 The deletion will not consider historical assignments.

 Why are there so many deletion task entries, I didn't create them!